FORMER TOREROS FORM AN NBA BROTHERHOOD

 Twenty-seven years later, Brown’s NBA resumé includes three NBA championships, two head coaching jobs and NBA Coach of the Year.
 Today he’s a top assistant with the two-time defending NBA champion, the Golden State Warriors.

 Brown’s in good company.
 Fizdale and Borrego are now NBA head coaches with the New York Knicks and Charlotte Hornets, respectively.
 Bickerstaff is a senior advisor with the Cleveland Cavaliers.
 Grant, former Cavaliers’ general manager, is a San Antonio Spurs scout.
 Musselman is a former two-time NBA head coach with Golden State and Sacramento.
+Meyer was an NBA assistant and is now a senior director for the NBA’s international operations in Europe.

 Egan’s initial meeting with Bickerstaff has a permanent reminder for visitors: it’s part of a wall mural near current Men’s Basketball Head Coach Sam Scholl’s office.
 “It’s one of our key selling points, for sure,” says Scholl ‘01 (BA), a former USD player and assistant who was coached by Fizdale and subsequently worked at his side and as an assistant to Borrego.